jeremybatesDC/vueGridBaseballCard/README.md

 - could still use V-if of course, but itS more like "v-where" ...

---> for backgroud color of grid areas, make an rgba slider if possible so user can set opacity value of background color --> continue to re-layout cardfront grid.
-Need borders on the appropriate element.
+--> for backgroud color of grid areas, make an rgba slider if possible so user can set opacity value of background color

+(that still might have been a better way to offer full bleed... but users would have been frustrated)

 --> Get elements in cells to take full size
 --> Should full bleed be considered a separate layout?
 Might help user with art direction.
-Also might be too complex to do that pre launch

 FOCUS UI STUFF
 -> a focus UI for images is needed:

-- option to upload new image
+- option to upload new image (clearing it should put back the OG placeholder image).

 - image sliders shown here sepia greyscale etc
 - this would be where object-fit options could live